OctopusDeploy/blog/blog/2017-05/remote-release-promotions-rfc.md

 #### Variable templates

-Imagine if you are the person importing a Release Bundle - how do you know which variables need values?
+Imagine if you are the person importing a release bundle into your space - how do you know which variables need values?
 And even if you know which variables you need to set, what should you set the value to?

 Now imagine as a project contributor, you could express that a variable value is required for each environment a project can be deployed into.
 And imagine you could define a data type for the variable, provide help text, decide whether the value is mandatory or optional, or even provide a default value.

-Variable templates could make it much easier for a person importing a Release Bundle into their space to "fill in the blanks".
+Variable templates could make it much easier for a person importing a release bundle into their space to "fill in the blanks".

 :::hint
 This would also be really handy even if you are only promoting releases within your own space.
 Using variable templates, if you introduce a new environment into your own space, Octopus will prompt you for those variable values.